CactusStar/DailyTask/DailyTask.md

  ## API test
     - Investigate post method for the need login website by Jmeter
     - Investigate the usage of Fiddler

+## 2022.2.8
+ ## API test
+    - learn the usage of Newman
+    - Try run collection cases with assertion